Hunky Dory: Background

 Released in April 1971, Noone's version of "Oh!
-You Pretty Things" was a commercial success, peaking at number 12 on the UK Singles Chart.
+You Pretty Things" was a commercial success, reaching number 12 on the UK Singles Chart.
 It was the first time most listeners had heard of Bowie since "Space Oddity" (1969).
 Noone told NME: "My view is that David Bowie is the best writer in Britain at the moment ... certainly the best since Lennon and McCartney."
 Following the success of the single, Defries sought to extricate Bowie from his contract with Mercury, which was set to expire in June 1971.
 Defries felt that Mercury had not done Bowie justice financially.
 Although Mercury had intended to renew it on improved terms, Defries forced the label to terminate the contract in May by threatening to deliver a low-quality album.
 Defries then paid off Bowie's debts to Mercury through Gem Productions, and the label surrendered its copyright on David Bowie (1969) and The Man Who Sold the World.

 Writing and recording

 After his short-lived band Arnold Corns folded in February, Bowie returned to the studio in May 1971 to record his next album.
-He concluded that he could not do the project without Ronson, who was enthusiastic when Bowie contacted him for the first time in nine months.
-Woodmansey returned with Ronson, who began looking for a bass player to replace Visconti.
-Ronson initially suggested Rick Kemp, with whom Bowie had recorded in the mid-1960s, but Bowie was unimpressed with Kemp's audition at Haddon Hall.
-According to some reports, per biographer Nicholas Pegg, it was Defries who rejected Kemp, because of his "receding hairline".
-Ronson then suggested his acquaintance Trevor Bolder, a former hairdresser and piano tuner who had previously seen Bowie in concert in 1970 and met Ronson at Haddon Hall.
+He brought back Ronson and Woodmansey and hired Trevor Bolder, a former hairdresser and piano tuner, as a bass player to replace Visconti.
 After Bolder was hired, the trio grouped at Haddon to rehearse some of Bowie's new material, such as the song "Andy Warhol".
 Bowie and his new backing trio, soon to be named the Spiders from Mars, played for the first time on 3 June on BBC DJ John Peel's radio programme In Concert.
 The set included debut performances of several songs Bowie had recently written such as "Queen Bitch", "Bombers", "Song for Bob Dylan" and "Andy Warhol".
-The title "Hunky Dory" was also announced at this session.
+The title Hunky Dory was also announced at this session.